Sublime-Instincts/BetterTwig/README.md

 - Indentation for code blocks.
 - Snippets for common code blocks.
+- Key bindings to make your life easier.
 - Enhanced syntax highlighting for Twig templates.
 - Autocompletions for built in tags, filters, functions, tests & loop variables.